Snow in Australia: Australian Alps (mainland)

 In southern New South Wales, the Australian Capital Territory and eastern Victoria, the elevated regions of the Snowy Mountains, Brindabella Range and Victorian Alps experience an alpine climate, where the areas above 1400 m are subject to a consistent winter snowpack.
 Heavy snow normally occurs down to around 900 m above sea level, especially on the western side of the ranges, while lighter and more sporadic snowfalls occur down to 600 m most years.

 Kiandra, Cabramurra and Perisher Valley receive an average of 47.5, 53.2 and 60.2 snowy days annually, respectively – elevations are 1395 m, 1475 m and 1735 m in that order.
 For northern hemisphere comparison, Kiandra receives more annual snowy days than Toronto (41 days) and Harbin (45 days), with Cabramurra tying with Winnipeg (54 days) and Perisher Valley with Buffalo, New York (60 days).

 In the Victorian Alps, Falls Creek, Mount Hotham and Mount Buller receive 61.2, 66.1 and 67.6 snowy days, respectively.
 Elevations are 1765 m, 1783 m and 1707 m in that order.
 For northern hemisphere comparison, Mount Hotham receives slightly more snowy days than Syracuse, New York (65.5 days), and Mount Buller receives almost the same amount of snowy days as Warsaw (68 days).

 In the Gippsland region, the alpine areas of Mount Baw Baw, 1567 m and Mount St Gwinear, 1509 m, are prominent snow destinations, both situated within the Baw Baw Plateau.
-Mount Baw Baw operates as a small ski resort and typically sees reliable snowfalls through the cooler months, with snow cover lasting from June to September in most years.
 These peaks experience snowfall primarily driven by moist southerly and south-westerly airstreams funneled through the Latrobe Valley via Bass Strait, contributing to their relatively high snowfall amounts despite their low elevations compared to other resorts.
 Due to their extreme southern latitude they are more susceptible to snowfalls outside of winter and even in late spring and summer.